-Ensure people can access the right care, at the right time, from the right person
+Improve the way people access services - enabling everyone to access the right care, at the right time, in the right place.

-Being able to access the right care, at the right time, from the right person is vital in helping to maintain or improve people's health and wellbeing.
+Being able to access the right care, at the right time, in the right place is vital in helping to maintain or improve people's health and wellbeing.
 Currently, however, this is often not the experience that people have when they access the health and social care system.